OTC Markets Group: Markets

 OTC Markets Group designates securities in one of three markets to indicate the level of financial and corporate disclosure provided by the companies using its quotation system.
 Apart from the OTCQX market, which has rules that include financial requirements, the designations do not signify issuer quality or merit of any security.
 Designation is based on the level and timeliness of a company's disclosure and OTCQB and any of the Pink categories can include both high quality as well as speculative, distressed, or questionable companies.
 Strict promotion policies have been enacted to flag these companies and deny their application for trading if they engage actively in campaigns marked by misleading information or manipulative promotions.

 The OTCQX and OTCQB markets are considered 'Established Public Markets' by the SEC for the purpose of determining the public market price when registering securities for resale with the SEC in equity line financings.
-OTC Markets Group can facilitate electronic trading with its SEC-registered Alternative Trading System known as OTC Link® ATS.
+OTC Markets Group can facilitate electronic trading with its SEC-registered Alternative Trading System known as OTC Link ATS.

 OTCQX

-The OTCQX market includes both multinational companies seeking access to U.S. investors and domestic growth companies.
+The OTCQX market includes both multinational companies seeking access to U.S. investors, and domestic growth companies.
 To be traded on this tier, companies must undergo a qualitative review by OTC Markets Group.
 Companies are not required to be registered with or reporting to the SEC, but they must post financial information with OTC Markets Group.
 In addition, U.S. companies must be ongoing operations (i.e., no shells) and may not be in bankruptcy, while foreign issuers must meet the requirements of qualified foreign exchanges.
 Additional oversight of OTCQX securities is provided by requiring every issuer to be sponsored by approved third-party investment banks or law firms, called OTCQX Sponsors.

+As of 18 October 2023, 658 securities were available for trading on the OTCQX exchange, 478 of these being international companies and 180 of these being U.S. companies.